oslomet-arx-as-a-service/Rapport/test-documentation/test-documentation.md

 ### Planning

-From the star, the project team planned on unit testing and exploring the functionalities available in the ARX libraries.This will ensure a good understaing of the feature and make it easier to intergrate them in the service.
+From the start, the project team planned on unit testing and exploring the functionalities available in the ARX libraries.This will ensure a good understaing of the feature and make it easier to intergrate them in the service.

 Thereafter the project team decided to use test driven development on both the service- and client-side.
 The plan was to unit test each new method and make it pass, before moving on with an integration test and thereafter system testing of the end-points.
 Having a stable service end-piont will make it possilbe to work with the client-side parallelly and as early as possible.

-The project team decided on a test plan to ensure a stable build is always produced before merging with the master branch in the version control host.
-The project team decided on which test methods to use, test method naming, version control host merge rules and tools to use to enforce the merge rules.
+The project team decided on a test plan to ensure a stable build is always produced before merging with the master branch in the repository.
+The project team decided on which test methods to use, test method naming, repository merge rules and tools to use to enforce the merge rules.

 ### Execution
 Ensuring a stable build is produced for each ending of a sprint is important, therefor testing was continuesly done throughtout the project.
 For each new feature implemented a unit test must follow before being allowed to be merged to the master branch.
 Integration testing is done after all features in a sprint is implemented.
 Finaly system testing and edge case testing was done to ensure that the service works properly and in an event of an error, show a detailed explaination of what occured as well as make sure the correct error is shown.

 - #### Travis
-  For every push to github a travis job is started, in this job a virtual machine will run the program along with all the test.
-Each test must pass for travis to give a passing grade, this passing grade is used to restrict merging unstable builds to the version control host.
+  For every push to github a travis build is started, in this build a virtual machine will run the program along with all the test.
+Each test must pass for travis to give a passing grade, this passing grade is used to restrict merging unstable builds to the repository.

   <image of how travis looks /passing/failing>

-  A set of script is written to instruct travis what do upon a passing job.
+  A set of script is written to instruct travis what do upon a passing build.
 One of these steps is running jacoco.
 Jacoco will created a report on the test coverage of the service which will be then sent by the travis script to Code Climate.

   <image of travis scripts>